 - MATH 3a, Mathematics for Elementary and Middle School Teachers (unless waived upon education program and mathematics department review).
 Please note this course is offered during spring semester of alternate years.

-- ED 101a, Literacy, Social Studies, and Other Topics, including a three hours per week lab/practicum in the same classroom in which the candidate will student teach, and ED 105a, Mathematics and Science, both taken in the fall semester of the senior year, before student teaching.
+- ED 101a, Literacy, Social Studies, and Other Topics, including a one day/week pre-practicum in the same classroom in which the candidate will student teach, is taken in the fall semester of senior year prior to full-time student teaching

 - ED 101b, Arts, Multiculturalism, and Other Topics, and ED 111e, Student Teaching, spring of the senior year.
 Students are expected to take no other courses than ED 101b and ED 111e, full-time student teaching, in the spring semester of the senior year.